Chucky2401/dotfiles/README.md

 # Dotfiles

-Here all my dotfiles for a perfect configuration
+Here all my dotfiles for a perfect configuration (in my point of view)

 ## Requirements